 One of the best strategies for developing reading comprehension is to sit oracy at the heart of practice.
 While underpinning teaching and learning with oracy, we can, with a few tweaks, ensure that we are both strengthening comprehension strategies and explicitly enhancing oracy skills at the same time.

 You can use this workshop with a whole staff group to exemplify many of the strategies and techniques that can be drawn on to develop key areas of the curriculum.
-Based around The Squirrels who Squabbled by Rachel Bright and Jim Field, it also illustrates the planning process for using a high-quality text at the heart of our teaching of reading for meaning.
+To illustrate the planning process, the resource recommends a range of high-quality texts to center at the heart of your teaching of reading for meaning.

 The resource includes